johnoneil/arib/README.md

 ##Description
 Closed Captions (CCs) are encoded in Japanese MPEG Transport Streams as a separate PES (Packetized Elementary Stream) within the TS.
 The format of the data within this PES is described by the (Japanese native) ARIB B-24 standard.
 An English document describing this standard is included in the Arib/docs directory in this repository.

-My aim in writing this code was to draw out this Closed Caption data, and make it available for whatever purpose.
-Currently a small example exists (examples/extract_ccs_from_es.py) which draws out CC character info from a PES (.es) file and dumps it to stdout.
+My aim in writing this code was to draw this Closed Caption data from MPEG Transport Stream files, and make it available for whatever purpose.
+Currently, two small examples exist that show how the code can be used.
+* `examples/extract_ccs_from_ts.py` extracts both timestamp and closed caption info from .ts files if the closed caption es PID is known (see below)
+* `examples/extract_ccs_from_es.py` extracts closed captions only from .es (elementary stream) files.

 #Installation
 Basic installation is now supported, but I only currently recommend installing into a virtualenv as the lib is still only pre-alpha.